AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.markdown

 Let's unpack this query, based on the three pieces comprising the recursion:

-1. We start off with the *Anchor*, filtering to the user we'd like to track his funds, returing one row.
+1. We start off with the *Anchor*, filtering to the user we'd like to track his funds, returning one row.
 I also added a column *Iteration* as (a) a way to understand how many hops we did and (b) as a component for later terminating the recursion.

 2. Our second part is the *recursive member*, where we're referencing the CTE we previously created (with the anchor).
-What comes next is a `JOIN` of the recursive member on the original payments table. **The key part is joining that who was a receiver with the original payments now as a payer.**
+What comes next is a `JOIN` of the recursive member on the original payments table. **The key part is joining [that] who was a receiver with the original payments now as a payer.**
 <br>If in our anchor section (the first select statement) we got Bob -> Dan, our second iteration of the recursion now takes Dan and `JOIN`s anyone he sent funds to, so Dan -> Joe.
-This repeates until the recursion ends, every time UNIONing the previous rows on to the next; **think of stacking each recursion output on top of the next, where the last iteration is now the table for the next step in the recursion.**
+This repeats until the recursion ends, every time UNIONing the previous rows on to the next; **think of stacking each recursion output on top of the next, where the last iteration is now the table for the next step in the recursion.**
 <br>We can see that the recursive member mainly plays a role in helping us identifying the next payer for whom we'd like to pull users he sent funds to.
 All the information added is just from the payments table!
 The recursion helps us iterate across the network.
 <br>I also added a Non-Equi Join operator so that we only take payments that *occurred after* the user received his funds.
-Though not sure how critical it is, you can read more on that below in the cons section.
+Though not sure how critical it is, you can read more on that below in the Cons section.

 3. **Our third part, the termination condition, enables us to break out of the recursion once we reached 5 iterations.** I would start with a low number and increase if needed.